sadsalat/Orignal-Homigrad/README.md

 From now on the “Homigrad” gamemode is open source for everyone.

-Contributors: Sadsalat, Useless and Mr. Point
+Contributors: Sadsalat, Useless, Mr. Point, 0oa*

-- Shame to 0oa for betraying us at the gamemode online peak.
+*Shame to 0oa for betraying us at the gamemode online peak.

 # How to install?
 Just put it in addons and download the following collections: